naver/mast3r/README.md

 python3 demo.py --model_name MASt3R_ViTLarge_BaseDecoder_512_catmlpdpt_metric

 # Use --weights to load a checkpoint from a local file, eg --weights checkpoints/MASt3R_ViTLarge_BaseDecoder_512_catmlpdpt_metric.pth
-# Use --retrieval_model and point to the retrieval checkpoint to enable retrieval as a pairing strategy, asmk must be installed
+# Use --retrieval_model and point to the retrieval checkpoint (*trainingfree.pth) to enable retrieval as a pairing strategy, asmk must be installed
 # Use --local_network to make it accessible on the local network, or --server_name to specify the url manually
 # Use --server_port to change the port, by default it will search for an available port starting at 7860
 # Use --device to use a different device, by default it's "cuda"